 - It consists of any image that depicts a child under the age of 18 who is engaged in sexual conduct, which is defined as any actual or simulated sex act or physical touching of another person’s genitals, buttocks or breasts, whether clothed or unclothed.

 - Statute 847.0135 refers to computer pornography and makes it illegal to compile, transmit, buy, sell, receive, print, publish or disseminate pornography depicting minors.

 - Statute 827.071 refers to pornography outside of the Internet and prohibits using children in a sexual performance, promoting child sexual performances and possessing or promoting any images or videos that depict sexual conduct by a minor.

 Federal and state penalties

 In most cases, possession of child pornography in Florida is a third-degree felony, which carries a maximum prison term of five years.
-Making or promoting child pornography, however, is a second-degree felony, and you can expect a prison sentence of up to 15 years.
+Making or promoting it, however, is a second-degree felony, and you can expect a prison sentence of up to 15 years.

 Because child pornography is not covered under your First Amendment rights, you may also face federal charges.
 This is especially true if the images or videos were transmitted over the Internet or distributed across state borders or to another country.
-Furthermore, federal law dictates that the images do not have to depict any type of sexual activity to meet the criteria for child pornography—they merely have to be sexually suggestive.
+Furthermore, federal law dictates that the images do not have to depict any type of sexual activity to meet the criteria for this type of sex crime — they merely have to be sexually suggestive.
 Under federal law, first-time offenders face a prison term of 15 to 30 years.

-If you are accused of possessing or distributing this type of material, do not speak to anyone until you contact our Fort Pierce child pornography attorneys.
-Your dedicated team of lawyers at Ohle & Ohle will work tirelessly to prepare your child pornography defense, and we will do everything in our power to help you avoid a conviction.
+If you are accused of possessing or distributing this type of material, do not speak to anyone until you contact a Fort Pierce child pornography defense attorney.
+Your dedicated team of lawyers at Ohle & Ohle will work tirelessly to prepare your defense, and we will do everything in our power to help you avoid a conviction.